New Jersey's Privacy Law Explained: What Businesses Need to Know

 “conduct processing that presents a heightened risk of harm to a consumer without conducting and documenting a data protection assessment”

-Similar to other DPA requirements, SB 332 obliges businesses to consider the benefits of the process against any potential public harms.
+Similar to other DPA requirements, New Jersey's privacy law obliges businesses to consider the benefits of the process against any potential public harms.

 New Jersey’s privacy law requires that businesses obtain opt-in consent before collecting and processing sensitive data.
 To comply with this provision, companies will need to put a mechanism in place that enables consumers to opt-in (or not).